Student Accounts Credits and Refunds

 Title IV credits are defined as credits created when only calculating the federal funds received.
 For those students, refunds are issued within 14 days of creation with no action required by the student or family.
 These credits are not used for anything other than direct charges of tuition, activity fee, room, and board.

 For all other students

-If a student has more financial aid than the charges on the account, he/she has a credit on his/her student account and is eligible to receive a refund for the credit.
-When looking at your student account, a credit balance will have a “-” in front of the amount.
-Student Accounts will hold the credit until either the student requests it or the student leaves the college.
+If a student has more credits (financial aid, payments, etc.) than charges on the account, the account will have a credit balance and the student is eligible to receive a refund for the credit.
+When looking at your student account, a credit balance will have a “-” in front of the balance amount.
+Student Accounts will hold the credit to be applied to upcoming charges or until either the student requests it or leaves the college.

 Financial aid is disbursed to the student’s account in the following order:

 When the refund comes from a Parent PLUS Loan